 If you think an extension may not be right for you, there are many other home improvements you could consider.
 From upgrades to complete renovations, you can customise your solutions to ensure that the results of your home are stunning and match your style.
 Some of our favourite home improvements include the following:

-• Windows – A drastic upgrade that can improve the interior and exterior of your home is replacing your outdated windows with modern alternatives.
-Even if you love the traditional design, you can benefit from double glazing and uPVC or aluminium frames, improving insulation and reducing noise pollution.
+- Windows – A drastic upgrade that can improve the interior and exterior of your home is replacing your outdated windows with modern alternatives.
+Even if you love the traditional design, you can benefit from double glazing and uPVC or aluminium frames, which improve insulation and reduce noise pollution.
 You can also choose from a host of stunning designs and colour options to personalise your products by speaking to our team about our wide range of windows in Luton and the surrounding areas.

-• Kitchen – One of the most common renovations is a kitchen redesign where you can choose a host of storage solutions and styles.
-Build My Kitchen is has a beautiful collection of bespoke kitchens in Milton Keynes to help to elevate your space.
+- Kitchen – One of the most common renovations is a kitchen redesign, where you can choose a host of storage solutions and styles.
+Build My Kitchen has a beautiful collection of bespoke kitchens in Milton Keynes to help elevate your space.

 Transform Your Home & Improve Your Living